webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Biomorphic-Detonation.md

 ---
 aliases:
 - Biomorphic Detonation
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/7
-  - Abilitiesction
+- Ability/Tier/High
-type:
-  - Action
+- Ability/Pool/Might
-points:
-  - 7 Might
+- Ability/Categories/Special-Attack
 ---

-# Biomorphic Detonation
+## Biomorphic Detonation

-**Points**: 7+ Might points
+>7  Might
-**Type**: Action

 You radiate a pulse of biomorphic energy up to a short distance away, but you tune it to disrupt life in an area an immediate distance across.
 All within the detonation take 5 points of damage that ignores Armor (unless it is Armor provided by a force field effect).
 If you apply additional Effort to increase the damage, you deal 2 additional points of damage per level of Effort (instead of 3 points); targets in the area take 1 point of damage even if you fail the attack roll.
+Action.